Employment and Disability

 Data Collection, Analysis & Reporting

 Web Based Data Collection

-We are using a mixed methods approach for both tasks.
+We used a mixed-methods approach for both tasks.
 To develop a measure of accessibility, we collected data through a web-based survey of AJCs nationwide.
 In addition, we conducted site visits to 100 AJCs and conducted nine focus groups with AJC customers with disabilities.
 We used Item Response Theory to analyze the data and employed a standard setting panel to assign cut points for different levels of accessibility.

-To explore the provision of services to TTW holders, we are conducting site visits, gathering information from staff and participants in workforce ENs and others.
-We will also be collecting and analyzing a range of quantitative data, including data from the Social Security Administration and the Disability Employment Initiative.
+To explore the provision of services to TTW holders, we conducted site visits, gathering information from staff and participants in workforce ENs and others.
+We also collected and analyzed a range of quantitative data, including data from the Social Security Administration and the Disability Employment Initiative.

 U.S. Department of Labor.
 (2016).
 Evaluating the Accessibility of American Job Centers for People with Disabilities: Final Report.
 Washington, DC: Chamberlain, A., Kracker Selzer, A., Magill, K., Matite, M., Poe-Yamagata, E. & Toms Barker, L.